KhageshBattini/Fullstack/Advance JS/Readme.md

 we have WEB browser API's which will help it to convert into asynchronous

-WEB API's makes js asynchronous programming possible
+WEB API's makes js asynchronous programming possible WEB browser will give use certain methods which will allow us to use WEB browser API.

+1. setTimeout
+2. setInterval
+3. Local Storage
+4. fetch